hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 ### Features:

-NOTE: In the default version of the script, most of the features are enabled and custom changes have been made to some base values.
-A variant with base-game values is provided in the repository.
+**NOTE:** The default version of the script enabled most of the features and changes have been made to some base values.
+A variant with vanilla values is provided in the repository.

 - Modular features that can be enabled/disabled individually.